Mincha: Time frame for recitation

 Mincha is different from Shacharit and Maariv in that it is recited in the middle of the secular day.
 Unlike Shacharit, which is recited upon arising, and Maariv, which can be recited before going to sleep, Mincha is the afternoon prayer, and as a result of this, many Mincha groups have formed in workplaces and other places where many Jews are present during the day.

 Mincha may be recited beginning half an hour (either regular or relative hours) after halachic noontime.
 This earliest time is referred to as mincha gedola ("large mincha").
 According to the Shulchan Aruch, it is preferably recited after mincha ketana ("small mincha", 2.5 halachic hours before sunset or nightfall), but common practice is to recite it anytime after mincha gedola and not to be careful to recite it specifically after mincha ketana.

 The name "large mincha" may come from the fact that more of the day remains than in "small mincha".

 Ideally, one should complete Mincha before sunset (shkiah), although many authorities permit reciting Mincha until nightfall.
 The Mishnah Berurah states that is preferable to recite mincha without a minyan before shkiah than to recite it with a minyan after shkia.

 Prayers

-Mincha on a weekday exclusive includes prayers found at Shacharit.
+Mincha on a weekday exclusively includes prayers found at Shacharit.

 Prayers of Mincha include the following: